TITLE Assistant Copy Center Supervisor

 Experience: With a high school diploma or the equivalent, at least two years of experience is required in digital high-speed copier/printing operation and maintenance and must include at least six months of supervisory experience; with an Associate’s degree in a technical area, such as printing, computer information systems, electronics, etc., six months experience is required.
 Experience in bindery operations is preferred.
 Experience working in a higher education environment, knowledge of the US Postal System and its operations, and electronic estimating/billing software, with an emphasis on PrintSmith Estimating Software, is preferred.

 Skills: Excellent oral and written communication skills are required.
 Excellent interpersonal skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Requires visual acuity in order to examine printing products and make adjustments in the quality of the finished product.
 Must be able to lift and carry materials and equipment weighing up to 50 pounds.